DavidEMDias/dbt-btc-project/README.md

 | **Continuous Integration (GitHub Actions)** | Implemented CI/CD pipelines with automated testing, linting, and deployment using GitHub Actions to ensure stable, production-ready releases. |

-Could make sense to apply a stream to btc_raw_table which would have (one column data type variant) and use Change Data Capture (CDC) technique to MERGE to final btc_table.

 Summary of next steps:
-- Upload to s3 Bucket (sends event to sqs)
-- Snowpipe is triggered by sqs -> Copy INTO command the data from the stage to raw BTC table
-- Stream on raw table records changes
-- Task is triggered to MERGE changes into BTC table (runs when STREAM has data) - Change Data Capture (CDC) technique
-- Task to trigger dbt prod job (UDF with API call)
-- GitHub actions ci/cd

 The upload of the file to the s3 bucket can also be automated - possible solution AWS Lambda to host and run python script.